 We are currently invested in Agency RMBS, Non-Agency RMBS, ABS, CMBS, residential and commercial mortgage loans and other real estate-related assets.
-For the period from our IPO to December 31, 2011, the risk-reward profile of investment opportunities supported the deployment of a majority of our capital in Agency RMBS.
+In the second half of 2011 and 2012, the risk-reward profile of investment opportunities supported the deployment of a majority of our capital in Agency RMBS.
 Labor, housing and economic fundamentals, together with U.S. monetary policy designed to keep interest rates low, supported our Agency RMBS investments in this period.
 Overweighting of these investments was also favored by the relative ease of funding and superior liquidity.
 We also acquired a limited amount of Non-Agency RMBS, ABS and CMBS assets for our investment portfolio.

-In 2013, we accomplished our goal of increasing our exposure to credit securities and leveraging the broader Angelo, Gordon platform.
-Throughout the first part of 2013, we remained positioned in Agency RMBS assets that we believed would perform well in an ongoing elevated prepayment environment.
+In 2013, we accomplished our goal to start increasing our exposure to credit securities and leveraging the broader Angelo, Gordon platform.
+Throughout the first quarter of 2013 we remained positioned in Agency RMBS assets that we believed would perform well in an ongoing elevated prepayment environment.
 During the second quarter of 2013 however, we concurrently elected to increase our hedging activity, perceiving the potential for an increase in interest rate volatility and benchmark interest rates.
 We have since then reduced our hedging activity and rotated into shorter duration Agency RMBS.
 During 2014 we continued to undergo a gradual asset rotation within our Agency RMBS portfolio, as well as opportunistically increase our exposure to credit securities and loans.
 We will continue to base our investment decisions on a variety of factors, including liquidity, duration, interest rate expectations and hedging, and the mix of assets in our portfolio may accordingly shift over time.

 We finance our investments in real estate securities and residential mortgage loans primarily through short-term borrowings structured as repurchase agreements.
-Subject to maintaining our qualification as a REIT and our Investment Company Act exemption, to the extent leverage is deployed, we utilize derivative financial instruments (or hedging instruments), including interest rate swap agreements and interest rate swaptions agreements, in an effort to hedge the interest rate risk associated with the financing of our portfolio.
-Specifically, we may seek to hedge our exposure to potential interest rate mismatches between the interest we eam on our investments and our borrowing costs caused by fluctuations in short-term interest rates.
+Subject to maintaining our qualification as a REIT and our Investment Company Act exemption, to the extent leverage is deployed, we utilize derivative financial instruments (or hedging instruments), including interest rate swaps, swaptions agreements, short positions in U.S. Treasury securities and synthetic IO Indexes, in an effort to hedge the interest rate risk associated with the financing of our portfolio.
+Specifically, we may seek to hedge our exposure to potential interest rate mismatches between the interest we earn on our investments and our borrowing costs caused by fluctuations in short-term interest rates.
 In utilizing leverage and interest rate hedges, our objectives are to improve risk-adjusted returns and, where possible, to lock in, on a long-term basis, a spread between the yield on our assets and the cost of our financing.